 Every year 75 tons of soap is thrown away by hotels and villas in Bali, maybe used only once or twice.
-The ZeroWaste Soap program collects, sanitizes, and reprocesses these used soaps into new soaps.
-It also offers training and employment for women from the local village of Sawangan, who produce the soaps.
-The up-cycled soaps are distributed to those in need.
+The ZeroWaste Soap program collects, disinfects, and reprocesses these used soaps into new soaps.
+As a result, less waste ends up in landfills.

 kg soap collected

-How does the ZeroWaste Soap program work?
+How Does It Work for the ZeroWaste Soap Partner?

-Play a ROLE
+You Can Play a ROLE

 “We are very thrilled to join this program that reduces the soap waste going to the landfill and at the same time contribute to those who in need.”